 The experiment consists of measuring the 'pressure curve' for several magnetic fields, including of course zero field.
 In the vicinity of the strongest rate oscillation, there will be only 1 detected photon per 100 incident electrons, taking into account the quantum efficiency of the phototube.
-To obtain 1% statistical accuracy at each data point, about 106 incident electrons will be required.
+To obtain 1% statistical accuracy at each data point, about 10 incident electrons will be required.
 Similarly it is desirable to know the pressure to 1%, and to have a beam energy spread of less than 1%.
-Less than 1% of a radiation length of material should precede the He gas volume.
+Less than 1% of a radiation length of material should lie between the He gas volume and the last beam magnet.